 Originally from Levittown, New York, Andrew received his B.A. from Marist College, earned his Master’s in educational policy from Seton Hall University, and holds an Ed.M. in public school leadership from Columbia University.
 Andrew earned his doctorate in education from Vanderbilt University in 2021, and currently lives in Detroit, Michigan.
 In his free time, he enjoys cooking, scuba diving, and traveling around the world.

 Vice President of Marketing

-Charlotte serves as Agile Mind’s Director of Marketing.
+Charlotte serves as Agile Mind’s Vice President of Marketing.
 In this role, she oversees the company’s strategic marketing communications engaging with internal and external partners.
 With over 20 years in online educational technology publishing and implementation for K12 and higher education entities, Charlotte is committed to developing meaningful engagements, while maintaining the utmost integrity and audience respect in presenting Agile Mind’s mission and brand.

 In her spare time, Charlotte enjoys documentary films, summer and winter outdoor activities in New England where she lives, and hanging out with her husband and their 15-year old daughter.

 Director of Professional Services Education Consultants